• Skip to primary navigation

 Can you believe that this green beef curry recipe is ready in less than 30 minutes?
 I mean, who wouldn't want a bowl of rice with green beef curry and a glass of butterfly pea lemonade after a long day at work?

 This is a really quick and easy Thai green curry recipe that can be made with either store-bought or my homemade green curry paste that can be made in advance on a weekend and store in a fridge for convenient use on weeknights.
+And guess what, you can use the paste for my Thai green curry spaghetti recipe as well!

 Ingredients You Need